 gcloud run services add-iam-policy-binding myservice \ --member='user:firstname.lastname@example.org' \ --role='roles/run.invoker'

-The easiest way to test services is to use a tool like
+The easiest way to test a service that requires authentication is to use a tool

 curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" SERVICE_URL